What is a Brand Voice? Why Does it Matter?

 Think about some very well-known brands:

 These brands don’t have to explain their personality.
-It’s been built over years of interacting with and serving their customers.
-Now, they are in a relationship.
+Their brand’s tone has been built over years of interacting with and serving their customers.
+Now, they are in a relationship with the customers because of their brand personality.

 If you own or are hoping to start your own business, it is very important to consider the ‘voice’ you want your brand to have.
 Many people who work with us on their digital marketing ask the same question: what is a brand voice?
 Why does it matter?